I came across an article of John Piper’s recently in which he listed five besetting sins with which he struggles.

 Not that Piper claimed only five besetting sins, but I don’t even know how he could tier them.
 Mine certainly don’t lend themselves to such stratification.

 They cling.
 They bite at my heels.
 They relentlessly pursue, like a dog who will not yield the chase, or the zombie who knows nothing but the taste of living blood.

-The battle is intense.
-I am not rolling over.
-One could say that I am winning more skirmishes, making more progress, than I used to be.
+I am not rolling over, mind you.
+One could say that I am winning more skirmishes than I used to.
 But something in my heart refuses such encouragement.
 Total eradication is the goal.
-If I content myself with anything less, I will inevitably accomplish something less.
+If I content myself with less, I will accomplish less.